Superconductivity in the repulsive Hubbard model on different geometries induced by density-assisted hopping

 The extracted exponents for the spin, density, and pair correlations are denoted as $\eta_{sz}$, $\eta_n$ and $\eta_d$, respectively, and their inverse were plotted in Fig.~\ref{FIG_cc_gap_Zk}(c).
 The correlation function with the largest inverse exponent decays most slowly and thus dominates at long distances, providing a signature of the underlying phase.
 As expected, in the C1S1 phase, the density correlations dominate over the pair correlation, but above the transition to the C1S0 phase, the pair correlations take over and dominate over the density correlations.
 The spin exponent $\eta_{sz}$ is not plotted above the transition because the spin correlations decay exponentially in this phase.

 For low values of density-assisted hopping ratio $c_n$ [spin-gapless (C1S1) phase], we observe that the three exponents for spin, density, and pairs remain close to $\eta^{-1} \sim 0.5$.
 Among them, the pair correlations is the least dominant while the spin correlations appear to be slightly more dominant than the density correlations.
 These differences lie within our numerical resolution.
 Analytically, the long-distance decay of spin and density correlations is expected to be governed by the same Luttinger liquid exponent.
-We attribute the deviations from the expected behavior to finite-size effects.
+Additionally, the bosonization predicts the relation $\eta_n \eta_d=1$ for long distances.
+We have studied the deviations from the expected behavior in the supplemental material and show that we can attribute them to finite-size effects.

-For intermediate-to-large values of the density-assisted hopping ratio the value of the inverse exponent associated with $d$-wave pair correlations increases rapidly, while the exponent corresponding to density correlations does not change significantly.
+For intermediate-to-large values of the density-assisted hopping ratio, the value of the inverse exponent associated with $d$-wave pair correlations increases rapidly, while the exponent corresponding to density correlations does not change significantly.
 The difference between the exponents increases well-beyond finite-size effects or the uncertainty coming from our fitting procedure.
 This shows the emergence of a very robust unconventional superconducting phase, where the pair correlations are considerably larger and decay more slowly than the other correlations in the system.

 At the transition point, i.e., the non-interacting point, all three exponents are expected to tend to the same value $\eta^{-1} = 0.5$.
 We see this crossing in our data, up to small deviations from this predicted value of the order of the error bars (caused by finite system size and the limitations this imposes on our fitting procedure).
 The value of the density-assisted hopping ratio $c_n$ where the crossing takes place is $c_n^{\ast 3} = 0.23(1)$.
-Again, this agrees well with the values obtained form the gap opening ($c_n^{\ast 1}$) and the maximum $Z_{k_F}$ discontinuity ($c_n^{\ast 2}$) up to the uncertainty coming from the discretization of our data points.
+Again, this agrees well with the values obtained from the gap opening ($c_n^{\ast 1}$) and the maximum discontinuity $Z_{k_F}$ ($c_n^{\ast 2}$) up to the uncertainty arising from the discretization of our data points.
 It is also very remarkable that the numerically extracted value for the strong coupling is very close to the critical value predicted from Eq.~\ref{EQ_Heff} for weak interactions ($c_n^{\star} \simeq 0.26$).